 According to the DEA, Schedule One narcotics have a high potential for abuse and carry absolutely no medicinal value.
 Cannabis consumers and activists know that marijuana is anything but a schedule one narcotic and research is slowly catching up to this fact.
 Lucky for us, the end of cannabis prohibition could be closer than ever before with a vote that will hit the floor during the week of September 21st, 2020.

 What is the MORE Act?

 The MORE Act will be the first step in making cannabis federally legal.
 While it isn’t the perfect picture of legalization, it is a massive step in correcting the path of cannabis prohibition.
-The main focuses of the MORE Act are to remove marijuana from the list of controlled substances and in doing so remove its “schedule one” status.
+The main focuses of the MORE Act are to remove marijuana from the list of controlled substances and in doing so remove its “Schedule One” status.
 The other primary focus of the bill is to expunge the records of those charged with nonviolent marijuana offenses.
-According to Congress.gov, the bill will;
+According to the text within, the bill will:

 - Replace marijuana with cannabis in all statutory references.

 - Require the Bureau of Labor Statistics to regularly publish demographic data on cannabis industry employees and business owners.

 - There will be a 5% tax on cannabis sales that will be deposited into a trust fund that will support various programs and services that serve people and businesses in communities that have been negatively impacted by the war on drugs.